 1 point SS 11.1.1 Cool Roofs.
 Use roofing materials that have a Solar Reflectance Index (SRI) as listed below for roof type for a minimum of 75% of the roof surface.
 Roof Type Slope SRI Low-Sloped Roof <=2:12 78 Steep-Sloped Roof >2:12 29 OR 1 point SS.C11.2 Install a green or vegetated roof equal to at least 25% of the roof surface.
 Develop a guide and maintenance plan for the green roof.
-OR 1 point SS 11.1.3 Green Wall/Trellis: Provide vegetated wall surface, shading from trees or other landscaping (within 5 years) or exterior shading device shading 30% or more of glazed surfaces that are not north facing, at 9:00am and 3:00pm at the equinox.
+OR 1 point SS 11.1.3 Green Wall/Trellis: Pro- trees or other landscap device shading 30% or facing, at 9:00am and 3 ing (within 5 more of glaz years) or extended erior shading occupied spaces below.

-^{}Use the weathered SRI, also known as the 3-year aged SRI.

-Cool roofs can significantly reduce school cooling loads and urban heat island effects by reflecting the sun's energy, instead of absorbing, retaining, and radiating it into the occupied spaces below.
 Both the reflectivity and emissivity are important characteristics of cool roofs.
 A solar reflectance of 0.0 means that all the solar energy hitting the surface is absorbed and none is reflected.
 Emissivity is the ability of a material to shed infrared radiation.

+\Use the weathered SRI, also known as the 3-year aged SRI.

+Cool roofs can significantly reduce school cooling loads and urban heat island effects by reflecting the sun's energy, instead of absorbing, retaining, and radiating it into the